 \end{enumerate}

+\begin{remark} Assumption \ref{H3:GleqF} is a coercivity condition on $F$ that is uniform in $(x,u)\in\Omega\times\R^N$, see \cite{CYCJK}.
+In this regard, we emphasize that the value of the constants $\ell$ and $\ell_G$ does not play an important role in our context and, furthermore, we can normalize the integrand $F$ by $\min\{\ell,\ell_G\}$ while the set of local minimizers remains unchanged.
+Whereby, for the rest of the paper we shall assume, without loss of generality, that $\ell=\ell_G=1$. \end{remark}

-Assumption \ref{H3:GleqF} works as a coercivity condition on $F$ that is uniform on $(x,u)\in\Omega\times\R^N$ and it plays a fundamental role in obtaining a preliminary higher integrability on the local minimizers under investigation.
+We note that \ref{H3:GleqF} plays a fundamental role in obtaining a preliminary higher integrability on the local minimizers under investigation.
 On the other hand, assumption \ref{H4:HoldCont} is a H\"older continuity condition on the $(x,u)$ variables and uniform in $z$.

-We remark that assumptions \ref{H3:GleqF} and \ref{H4:HoldCont} enable us to establish suitable estimates for the case under study, in which $F$ depends on the lower order terms $x\in\Omega$ and $u\in\R^{N}$ in addition to its dependence on $z\in\R^{N\times n}$.
-A corresponding assumption of the form of \ref{H4:HoldCont} is also necessary when $F$ depends on $x$ and $z$, see \cite{JCC2017}, while condition \ref{H3:GleqF} is only required when the dependence on $u$ is present.
-However, we recall that all the hypotheses \ref{H0}-\ref{H4:HoldCont} are classically needed when proving partial regularity of global minimizers if the integrand depends also on $(x,u)$, see, for example, \cite{AF87, Beck2011, GiaqMod86, Giusti,Hamburger96, KM10}.
+We also record that assumptions \ref{H3:GleqF} and \ref{H4:HoldCont} enable us to establish suitable estimates for the case under study, in which $F$ depends on the lower order terms $x\in\Omega$ and $u\in\R^{N}$, in addition to its dependence on $z\in\R^{N\times n}$.
+A corresponding assumption of the form of \ref{H4:HoldCont} is also necessary when $F$ depends only on $x$ and $z$, see \cite{JCC2017}, while condition \ref{H3:GleqF} is only required when the dependence on $u$ is present.
+However, we recall that all the hypotheses \ref{H0}-\ref{H4:HoldCont} are standard when proving partial regularity of global minimizers if the integrand depends also on $(x,u)$, see, for example, \cite{AF87, Beck2011, GiaqMod86, Giusti,Hamburger96, KM07}.

 The study of local minimizers in the calculus of variations has been broadly motivated by models arising in materials science.
 In the same spirit, a fundamental example of John in \cite{John} establishes non-uniqueness of equilibrium points in nonlinear hyperelasticity.
-The annular shape of the domain in this example and the symmetric properties of the possible solutions to the equilibrium equations provided strong evidence that the topology of $\Omega$ could play a central role in the number of strictly local minimizers admitted by the functional.
+The annular shape of the domain in this example and the symmetric properties of the possible solutions to the equilibrium equations provided strong evidence that the topology of $\Omega$ plays a central role in the number of local minimizers admitted by the functional.